wersplat/proamrank-astro/proam-rankings/LEAGUE_TOURNAMENT_BRACKETS.md

 ```

 **New Tab:**
-- Tab ID 6: "Brackets"
+- Tab ID 5: "Brackets" (moved Information from 5 to 6)
 - Toggle between "Open Tournament" and "Playoff Tournament"
-- Only shows toggle if both tournaments exist
+- Only shows toggle buttons for tournaments that have data
+- Defaults to Open Tournament if available
 - Renders BracketDisplay component for selected tournament
+- Each league season has exactly two possible tournaments

 ### League Page Data Fetching